kav-institute/imptc-dataset/README.md

 <a name="overview"></a>
 ### Overview

 This repository contains all information for the IMPTC Dataset, including data specifications, overviews, sample data, and download links.
-Two different types provide the data:
+The dataset consists of two different subtypes with different research targets.
+The sequence focused dataset targets scene understanding and interaction/social-based trajectory forecasting topics.
+The VRU trajectory focused dataset targets classical single VRU trajectory forecasting research.

 ##### Sequence focused
 The data is split into single, fully synchronized, independent, and unaffected sequences.
 The sequences are recorded on everyday public road traffic at different times, seasons, and weather conditions using a combination of LiDAR and camera sensors operating at 25 Hz.
 The dataset provides high-quality VRU and vehicle trajectories and additional context information like weather data, traffic light signal status, a segmentation map, a sequence overview video, and more.
 The sequence-focused data consists of 270 sequences, including 2700+ VRU trajectories with an average duration of 32 seconds and 14600+ vehicle trajectories.

-##### Trajectory focused
+##### VRU Trajectory focused
 The trajectory-only dataset consists of the classical train, eval, and test split.
-The train set contains 2312, the eval set has 411 trajectories, and the test set has 838 trajectories.
-Train and eval sets are extracted from the 270 above-described sequences.
-A separate test set is extracted from closed, non-publically released sequences.
+The dataset consists of 5133 VRU trajectories splitted into: 3585 train, 400 eval, and 1148 test trajectories.
+Train and eval sets are extracted from the 270 above-described sequences and from a additional set of non-publically released data.
+The separate test set is extracted from closed, non-publically released sequences.

 ---
 ### Sequence Overview